The energy price cap will go down by £1291 from 1st July

 1

-£129 saving is based on a forecast of £1,720 undertaken by ScottishPower on 19th May 2025 for the 1st July 2025 price cap compared to the current published 1st April 2025 price cap of £1,849.
-All values are based on a typical household that uses 11,500kWh of gas a year, and 2,700kWh of electricity a year, paying by Direct Debit.
+Based on a typical household that uses 11,500kWh of gas a year, and 2,700kWh of electricity a year, paying by Direct Debit.

 2

 Fixed price tariffs are subject to availability.
 Full tariff Terms and Conditions apply.
 Your Direct Debit amount may vary depending on your energy use.
+Available to existing customers only via their online account or ScottishPower app.

 3

-£201 saving includes the £129 saving based on the forecast of £1,720 undertaken by ScottishPower on 19th May 2025 for 1stJuly 2025 price cap compared to the published 1stApril 2025 price cap of £1,849 and the £79 saving of switching to the Exclusive Help Beat Cancer Fixed Jul 2026 PC1 tariff of £1,648 compared to the predicted July price cap of £1,720.
-Available to existing customers only.
+£201 saving includes the £129 saving based on the 1st July 2025 price cap level of £1,720 compared to the 1st April 2025 price cap level of £1,849 and the £72 saving of switching to the Exclusive Help Beat Cancer Fixed Jul 2026 PC1 tariff of £1,648 compared to the July price cap level of £1,720.
+Available to existing customers only via their online account or ScottishPower app.
 All values are based on a typical household that uses 11,500kWh of gas a year, and 2,700kWh of electricity a year, paying by Direct Debit.

 4